 There’s no question that communicating research findings may represent a challenge with the need to strike a balance between an easily accessible and understandable report on the one hand and a detailed explanation of difficult research results on the other.
-The Institute for Parliamentary Research attaches great importance to communicate its research findings about parties and parliamentarism to the public sphere.
+The Institute for Parliamentary Research attaches great importance to communicating its research findings about parties and parliamentarism to the public sphere.
 This also includes exchanges with journalists and media professionals.

 Also, newer forms of political knowledge transfer, like Social-Media-Talks (heute plus at ZDF) or podcasts (e.g. n-tv), are part of the IParl public outreach work.
 We would like to invite you to follow our work on our Twitter account.